At the gym, you might have heard a few of us talking about heart rate variability (HRV). Read on for the scoop and how you can use it in your life.

 – Heart rate variability (HRV) describes the changes in the amount of time between heart beats.

-– HRV has been shown to be an accurate & non-invasive way to determine a person’s overall health and longevity because it is a reflection of the nervous system’s ability to adapt.
+– HRV has been shown to be an accurate & non-invasive way to determine a person’s overall health and longevity because it is a reflection of the autonomic nervous system’s ability to adapt.

 – The higher the HRV (on average), the better that person’s body can manage stress (physical or emotional, real or perceived, internal or external, etc).
 This is translated to better ability to perform (athletically or in a stressful work or home environment).